xlxwalex/FCGEC/README_EN.md

   </details>
 + (2023/04/25) Add a new script file [inference_singleline.py](https://github.com/xlxwalex/FCGEC/blob/main/model/STG-correction/inference_singleline.py) under minimized inference code for single sentence correction.
 + (2023/04/25) Fixed the bug where loss can be NaN in JointLoss and the problem with Generator module in Indep mode.
++ (2023/05/29) Modified the Joint model to a version with shared encoder in the [shared](https://github.com/xlxwalex/FCGEC/tree/shared/model) branch.

 ### Checkpoint File
 We provide checkpoint files of our STG trained on the FCGEC corpus to facilitate testing: